 Betting services are at risk of being exploited by criminals to launder money.
-The New Zealand Racing Board is among organisations that will be affected by proposed changes to the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) Act.
+The New Zealand Racing Board is among organisations that will be affected by changes to the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) Act.

 On this page: